 Our collection is trying to highlight today's minorities' life in the context of a society's huge transformation.
 Films and pictures were taken during our trip to South-west border of China in October 2018.

-Only fragments of this greatest of all human civilizations on earth can be represented here
+Only fragments of this greatest of all human civilizations on earth can be represented extenze website

 But it is hoped to develop this part of the website so that both those who know parts of China, and those who have never been there, can gain some glimpses of its infinite richness and variety.